-The top 10 specialized business management skills employers want when searching for employees include knowledge and know-how in:
+According to Burning Glass, Some of the specialized business management skills employers desire when searching for employees include knowledge in:2

 - Communication skills